 With regards to the position of the injector in relation to the butterfly, Jenvey found that the optimum place is immediately after the butterfly (engine side).
 Simon explains: “Turbulence created as air passes the butterfly helps the air and recently injected fuel to mix and gives close to optimum results at both ends of the rev range.
 We recommend this for most applications.”

 You can run multiple injectors per throttle body.
 For most applications the two injectors will be in the same position.
 For some motorsport uses injectors are moved to each end of the inlet tract.
 By fitting one injector close to the inlet port and the other in the trumpet you can get a balance between lowdown throttle response and high rpm power.
-The injector closest to the port provides the almost instant throttle response, while the second in the trumpet allows the air and fuel sufficient time to mix to give optimum power at high rpms.
+The injector closest to the port provides the almost instant throttle response.
+While the second in the trumpet allows the air and fuel sufficient time to mix to give optimum power at high rpms.

 Rather than relying on the pressure difference between the vacuum of the engine on the intake stroke and the surrounding air, the surrounding air is boosted at a greater pressure and is forced into the throttle body.
 From there on the principals are the same.

 Power, rpm, head design, cylinder capacity, the position of the throttle body in the inlet tract and the position of the injector all affect the size of the throttle body to be used.
-For example fitting a set of motorbike throttle bodies, which are designed to work on a small capacity but very high-revving engine will not work if you then decide to bolt them onto a 5ltr V8 which will only rev to 6,000rpm.
+For example, fitting a set of motorbike throttle bodies, which are designed to work on a small capacity but very high-revving engine will not work if you then decide to bolt them onto a 5ltr V8 which will only rev to 6,000rpm.

 However, in a performance tuned engine there will come a point when the physical size of the throttle body becomes the restriction to the airflow, regardless of air speed.
 As the engine’s power increases so will the amount of air it uses.
-At this point a throttle body which is too small will effectively choke the engine, so a larger one will be needed to allow the amount of air required through, while maintaining the same air speed.
+At this point a throttle body which is too small will effectively choke the engine.
+Therefore, a larger one will be needed to allow the amount of air required through, while maintaining the same air speed.

-As a guide a 200bhp four-cylinder engine will warrant a 40mm set of throttle bodies, a 225bhp engine will use 42mm bodies, and to achieve 250bhp you would increase the diameter to 45mm.
+As a guide, a 200bhp four-cylinder engine will warrant a 40mm set of throttle bodies.
+A 225bhp engine will use 42mm bodies.
+And to achieve 250bhp, you would increase the diameter to 45mm.

 These work on the same principal as butterfly throttle bodies, but don’t use a throttle butterfly.
 Instead either a roller barrel or slider mechanism is used to control the amount of air allowed to enter the engine.

 The main benefit of barrel and slider throttles is that at full throttle there is no obstruction to the airflow.
-With a butterfly, even at full throttle the air still has to manoeuvre around the butterfly itself, which causes some turbulence.
+With a butterfly, even at full throttle the air still has to maneuver around the butterfly itself, which causes some turbulence.